techenby/sunny/README.md

 This application is one that I am building for my spouse and I to manage our lives/household.
 I am not striving for this app to be perfect, but as a playground for me to play with new technologies, packages and approaches.
 You can listen to more about this side project on the [Side Project podcast](https://sideprojectpodcast.com/episodes/sunny-with-andy-newhouse).

-I do hope that this repo can be used as a resource for how I approach bulding data models, Livewire components, and testing.
+I do hope that this repo can be used as a resource for how I approach building data models, Livewire components, and testing.

 App Sections:
 - Berries